acasadoquijada/movie-catalog/README.md

 ## Problems found during development and future work

 The greatest problem I found was while integrating Room into the picture.
-I had almost everything working, but due to a "wrong" design decisision the toggle button of the elements in the watchList wasn't updated correctly.
-Because of that, I had to performed a different approach.
+I had almost everything working, but due to a "wrong" design decision, the toggle button of the elements in the watchList wasn't updated correctly.
+Because of that, I had to perform a different approach.

 With more time, I would like to:

 * Improve the UI (how the tv/cinema logo is shown), add support for large devices (tablets)

-* Improve user experience (not possible to rotate phone in the middle of a search)
+* Improve user experience (not possible to rotate the phone in the middle of a search)

 * Increase the code coverage